 WHAT ABOUT ANIMAL RIGHTS?

-Animals, by contrast, are basically survival-oriented only.
+Animals are basically survival-oriented only.
 They will kill if they need to, and have no compunction about doing so.
-They are therefore not responsible for their actions in the same way that a human being is responsible.
+They are not responsible for their actions in the same way that human beings are responsible.
 Rights are given to balance responsibilities and if there is no responsibilities, rights are not the appropriate word to describe the treatment of animals.